rigoudyg/climaf/doc/scripts/plot.rst

     - an integer if you want to select an index,
     - or a float if you want to select closest coordinate value,
-    - default: select the first time step if we have dimensions (t,z,y,x) not degenerated; select first time or level step if field dimensions is 3.
+    - default: select the first time step if we have non-degenerated dimensions (t,z,y,x) ; select first time or level step if field rank is 3.

 Main field: